-This article was actually outsourced from Hirewriters and I’ve found the best quality writing by far now on this platform.
+This article was actually outsourced from Hirewriters and I’ve found some high quality writers on this platform.

-If you would like to earn more online for your talents in the long run, your best bet is buliding your OWN online business.
+If you would like to earn more online for your talents in the long run, your best bet is building your OWN online business.
 This is where I got started.